YuanGongND/ltu/README.md

 ---

-**When prepare audio files, please make sure all audio files use a same sampling rate of 16kHz.**
+**When preparing audio files, please make sure all audio files use the same sampling rate of 16kHz.**

-The format of the dataset is a json file of a list of dict, in the following format:
+The format of the dataset is a JSON file of a list of dicts, in the following format:

 ```json
 [